OsaPL/MyScripts/README.md

 	Additionaly if ImageMagick is installed, you can get them sorted by orientation.
 	For my personal, still updating collection of the wallpapper (all are sorted), check out https://github.com/OsaPL/SpotlightWallpapers.
 Requirements: Windows 10,(not required)ImageMagick

+volume fixer:
+	Background script for reseting volume back to 100%